 All documents to complete the application are available in the Georgian language on the following website: http://bit.ly/2JYgq9R

-For additional information please contact:
+For additional questions, please contact us:

-The EU’s ENPARD Programme has been implemented since 2013 with a total budget of EUR 179.5 million.
-The main goal of ENPARD is to reduce rural poverty in Georgia.
+The EU is supporting agriculture and rural development in Georgia through its ENPARD Programme.
+Implemented since 2013 with a total budget of EUR 179.5 million, the main goal of ENPARD is to reduce rural poverty in Georgia.
 The first phase of ENPARD in Georgia focused on developing the potential of agriculture.
-The second and third phases of ENPARD focus on creating economic opportunities for rural population that go beyond agricultural activities.
+The second and third phases of ENPARD focus on creating economic opportunities for rural populations that go beyond agricultural activities.
 More information on ENPARD is available at: www.enpard.ge.